neverfap-deluxe/nfd-api/content/about/_index.md

 draft: false
 ---

-Welcome to NoFap Deluxe.
+Welcome to NeverFap Deluxe.

 I decided to create this website in 2019 to help people overcome porn addiction.

-Not only have I personally overcome porn addiction, to a point that I literally do not think about porn or struggle with porn addiction in any capacity, however I also couldn't find anything solid in terms of how to overcome porn addiction on the internet.
+Not only have I personally overcome porn addiction, to a point that I literally do not think about porn nor struggle with porn addiction in any capacity, however I also couldn't find anything solid in terms of how to overcome porn addiction on the internet.

 I mean, in terms of understanding porn addiction?
 Yes, those resources are extensive and beyond excellent.